MSN - Adult-Gerontology Acute Care Nurse Practitioner (AGACNP)

 Program Overview

-• Integrate invasive and noninvasive technologies, interventions and procedures into plans of care, as well as perform invasive procedures and
+• Integrate invasive and noninvasive technologies, interventions, and procedures into plans of care, including the performance of invasive procedures;

-• Collaborate and communicate with patients, families, and other members of a multidisciplinary health care team.
+• Collaborate and communicate with patients, families, and other members of multidisciplinary health care teams;

 Concentration Highlights